Cookies on this website

 NIHR Academic Clinical Lecturer

-I am a clinically-active academic GP and mixed methods researcher with over 15 years of experience.
+I am a clinically-active academic GP in Oxford and a mixed methods researcher with over 15 years of experience.
 My work focuses on diagnosis in primary care.
-I has been an NIHR Academic Foundation Programme trainee, an NIHR Academic Clinical Fellow and a Wellcome Trust Doctoral Fellow in the Nuffield Department of Primary Care Health Sciences.
+I have been an NIHR Academic Foundation Programme trainee, an NIHR Academic Clinical Fellow and a Wellcome Trust Doctoral Fellow here in this department.
 My DPhil focused on improving the diagnosis of heart failure in primary care.
 I was the Principal Investigator on a study to assess the impact of point-of-care testing in primary care.
 I have also led projects on diagnostic error, the patient experience of heart failure diagnosis and the accuracy and acceptability of natriuretic peptide screening.
 I also co-led a public engagement project which created an art installation and digital interactive exhibition to capture individual experiences of living through Covid with diabetes.

-I am a clinical tutor to third year medical students on the learning with patients course.
+I am a clinical tutor for year 3 medical students on the learning with patients course.